 So now, welcome to the book club!
 Like each book club story on this blog, the reading and commenting is done at your own pace.
 Have fun, share, and enjoy!

 My typical style of comparison of Martin’s works is to transcribe a story and then add bullet-point notes along the way that can be used as discussion starting points if one so desires.
-I am not going to do that here (even though I really want to), but I will await what ideas and comparisons that are added in the comments section.
+Either way, let the discussion roll…

 ITEM NUMBER 37433-800912-5442894